RemiVine/academic-kickstart-1/content/extra_materials/Statistics/Material/_index.md

 ---
 # Course title, summary, and position.
-linktitle: TEST Statistic page
+linktitle: Statistic page
-summary: blablabla
+summary: Some materials about statistics for students in social sciences
 weight: 1

 # Page metadata.